Together we can make our streets safer

 Change Lanes to Pass Campaign Details

-The Change Lanes to Pass campaign includes a mix of campaign activities including paid, donated, and earned media to raise awareness of the campaign.
-The campaign also includes community engagement activities intended to encourage community members’ involvement in the campaign and help the campaign reach more people.
+The Change Lanes to Pass campaign included a mix of campaign activities including paid, donated, and earned media to raise awareness of the campaign.
+The campaign also included community engagement activities intended to encourage community members’ involvement in the campaign and help the campaign reach more people.

 School Zone Safety Campaign Details